Google Podcasts arrives on iOS, redesigned on Android, web - 9to5Google

 Google Podcasts has been built out in beta on Android and the web over the past several months, and now it’s getting some big updates.
 Today, Google is releasing an official Google Podcasts app on iOS as it officially reveals a redesign for the service.

-Engadget reports (since taken down) that, starting today, Google Podcasts will be available in the Apple App Store for iOS devices.
+Engadget reports that Google Podcasts will be available in the Apple App Store for iOS devices.
 The app isn’t live on the platform at the time we’re covering this, but when it does go live you’ll see it if you click here.

+Update 3/25: As of this morning, Google Podcasts is now live for iOS on the App Store.
+In a blog post, Google has also clarified that its “web redesign” mention below is actually just the addition of subscription support on the web.

 Google Podcasts for iOS works, apparently, just like the Android app.
 It features a Home tab with your regular podcasts, some you may be interested in, and also Explore and Activity tabs to house functions such as history, downloads, and popular/trending podcasts.